ozanbarism/IbexRL/README.md

-# IbexRL: Online Learning for HVAC Control with Differentiable MPC
+# Ibex-RL: Interpretable and Scalable Control via Physics-Informed Reinforcement Learning

 IbexRL is an advanced control algorithm designed for optimizing HVAC systems in building environments.
 It leverages a core agent built on Differentiable Model Predictive Control (dMPC), enabling it to learn and adapt its control strategy online.

-The framework supports two primary operational paths:
-1.  **Imitation Learning (IL) + Online Learning:** A two-stage process where the agent is first pre-trained to mimic a baseline controller and then refined through online reinforcement learning.
+The framework follows a paradigm of **Imitation Learning (IL) + Online Learning:** A two-stage process where the agent is first pre-trained to mimic a baseline controller and then refined through online reinforcement learning.
-2.  **Online Learning Only:** A direct approach that uses pre-trained IL parameters to immediately begin the online learning phase.

 ---